cvitolo/rnrfa/README.md

 # Functions

 ## List of monitoring stations
-The R function that deals with the NRFA catalogue to retrieve the full list of monitoring stations is called NRFACatalogue().
+The R function that deals with the NRFA catalogue to retrieve the full list of monitoring stations is called NRFA_Catalogue().
 The function, used with no inputs, requests the full list of gauging stations with associated metadata.
 The output is a dataframe containing one record for each station and as many columns as the number of metadata entries available.

 Those entries are briefly described as follows:
 * "id" = Station identification number